SAURAV-DBS/PixelMusic/README.md

 ### 🛠️ The Fix
 This latest update has the new secret sauce baked directly into the code so your app can actually survive and keep finding updates after I lock the doors and throw away the key.

+clean installation required

 1. Go to the **Releases** tab.
 2. Download the latest version.
-3. Install it.
+3. Install it
-*clean installation required*
 Do it now before the bridge collapses.
 Don't say I didn't warn you.
 See you on the dark side! ✌️🚀